weibeld/OLD-weibeld-notes/_mac/setup-new-mac-tools-and-apps.md

 ---
-title:  "Setting Up a New Mac: Apps and Tools"
+title:  "Setting Up a New Mac: Tools and Apps"
 author: Daniel Weibel
 date:   19 May 2023
 last_updated: 19 May 2023